system-zero/system-zero/data/docs/la.md

   }

   println (fibo_recursive (12)) # => 144
-  # however the stack can be easily exhausted with some thousands of calls.
+  # however the stack can be easily exhausted with some thousands of calls, at
+  # least in this implementation.
   # Note also that in this case, it isn't a requirenment to declare first the
   # function to use it.
-But normally it is an error to use a symbol, that hasn't
+  # Normally it is an error to use a symbol, that hasn't been already declared.
-  # been declared.
-The parsing order is the classic top to bottom.
-But functions
+  # The parsing order is the classic top to bottom.
-  # are not doing any kind of parsing first, other than the time of the evaluation,
+  # In this implementations, functions are not doing any kind of parsing first,
+  # at the time of the declaration, other than the time of the evaluation.
-  # and that it is the reason why this works for recursive functions.
+  # That it is the reason why this works for recursive functions, as the function
+  # symbol name has been already declared, at the time when the inline code calls
-  # This is dangerous, since code that hasn't been used, it doesn't checked at
+  # itself.
+As a note, this is dangerous, since code that hasn't been used, it
-  # all for correctness.
+  # doesn't checked at all for correctness, but this is the nature of dynamical
+  # programming languages that evaluate code at the runtime.

   # Functions can be anonymous.